How It Is Done

 a bed or table.
 Small metal discs (electrodes) will be taped to your arms and

 legs to record your heart rate during the test.
-For more information, see the
+To learn more, see Electrocardiogram.

 A small amount of